gift-surg/endocal/README.md

 * [pip](https://pip.pypa.io/en/stable/installing/)
 * (Online calibration) Video source supported by [OpenCV][opencv_docs] (see esp. the OpenCV tutorials related to video IO)

+## Supported platforms

+endocal was tested so far on:

+* Linux: Ubuntu 14.04.3 LTS 64-bit, elementary OS Freya 0.3.2 64-bit
+* Mac OS X: El Capitan 10.11.3
+* Windows: 10 Professional 64-bit

+It is highly likely that it will work on other platforms as well, due to the small number of dependencies.

 ## Installation

 **Note:** Please check out [these hints](doc/issues.md) if you encounter any issues with endocal.